-Blushing Bride - Perfect Bouquet Shape!
+Blushing Bride Lotus - Perfect Bouquet Shape!

 Nelumbo nucifera